Homepage > Education and Learning > Schools > Find a School > School Search

 We recognise that all pupils have the right to be involved in making decisions and exercising choice in their education where that is possible.
 Students are encouraged to take part in Pupil Voice activities in school; to regularly evaluate their work and learning in lessons; attend review meetings and contribute to setting targets.
 Open dialogue between pupils and key adults, such as the form tutor and Pastoral Lead is encouraged.
 Pupil voice can be captured during form time, Pastoral sessions, at learning passport review meetings, at extra-curricular activities, and clubs.

-We welcome parents to support us and parents are frequently asked to provide their views and feedback at Passport review meetings, annual review meetings and in parental surveys.
+We welcome parents to support us and parents are frequently asked to provide their views and feedback at Passport review meetings, annual review meetings, coffee mornings and in parental surveys.

 Pastoral Leads meet with families to offer support and signpost services.
 The SENCo and Assistant SENCo's work with families of students with SEND and other families to provide support and guidance.
 Referrals are made to external services eg CAMHS, Early Help, SEND and Inclusion hub, Autism Inclusion when required.